Oi, Man Utd, Kamaldeen Sulemana is a ‘keeper-rounding nutmeg king

 — Tom Maston (@TomMaston) January 17, 2021

-At the business end of the campaign however, when things got serious, he started performing once more.
-Sulemana now has six goals in his last six.
+At the business end of the campaign, however, when things got serious, he started performing once more.
+Sulemana got six goals and an assist in his last nine games of the campaign.
 And how did he start off that brilliant run?
 By sitting a ‘keeper on his backside, of course.

 As the Danish season entered the play-off stage in April, Nordsjaelland faced AGF and when the ball broke on the counter in the 17th minute, Sulemana was ready.

-So skilful is he that Nordsjaelland coach Flemming Pedersen told TV3 Sport: “We are talking about a player with potential on a par with Neymar, and maybe even more than that because he is even faster.”
+So skillful is Sulemana that Nordsjaelland coach Flemming Pedersen told TV3 Sport: “We are talking about a player with potential on a par with Neymar, and maybe even more than that because he is even faster.”

-But the option he takes when one-on-one mean, in this particular instance, comparisons to another Brazilian might be more apt.
-His choice of finish is more Ronaldo Fenomeno than Neymar.
+But the options he takes when one-on-one with goalkeepers mean that comparisons to another Brazilian would be just as apt.
+His skillful feet are reminiscent of the PSG man’s, but his choices of finish are more Ronaldo Fenomeno than Neymar.

-Rounding the ‘keeper is a footballing fine art.
-And if Sulemana can bring it to the Premier League, we have one thing to say: yes please.
+Either way, we don’t mind.
+Rounding the ‘keeper and the nutmeg are two fine footballing art forms.
+So long as Sulemana brings them with him to the Premier League, we have one thing to say: yes please.